DanielBMarkham/Info-Ops/manuscript/chapter7.md

 ## Corporate Training Department

+That was a cool job, wasn't it?
+But, alas, that job ended in tears as well.
+The studio cut the budget.

 The Dentist and special effects gigs were fun, but this next one?
 Who couldn't get excited about planning Corporate Training for the upcoming year?
 All those classes and books, Powerpoints and lectures.
 It gets me crazy agitated just thinking about it.

-But you gotta do it, and here you are.
-You're working at BigCorp and your team has a budget and is supposed to fund training for the upcoming year.
+But it's work; you gotta do it, and here you are.
+You're working at BigCorp and your team has a large budget and is supposed to fund training for the upcoming year.

 Books, presentations, teachers, students.
 What the heck does that have to do with our tags?
 I thought the tags were about building stuff, right?

 Well, that's why I picked this example.
 The tags are about creating shared mental models.
 You can use those models to build stuff -- or to do other things.
 Remember Socrates!
 Everything we talk about in life goes back to those old Greek guys.
+Including planning training.

 So the first question is this: what do we need a shared mental model about?
-That is, what system are we changing?
+That is, what target system are we changing?

 The immediate answer is that we're creating a schedule, sending out RFPs, installing an LMS, and doing other day-to-day operations.
 But if we did all of that, could we still fail?

 Sure.

-So thinking about doing all of that stuff should be *secondary*.
+So that's not it.
+Thinking about doing all of that stuff should be *secondary*.
 All of that stuff is the actual way we end up going about our jobs.
 It's not the nature of the job itself.
 The nature of the job itself is probably something like "make poeple better and stuff" The budgets, schedules, classes, notes?
 All of that is the final product.
 It's the **System Realized** level stuff.

 What we need to know is the reason why we're doing things.
 The overall nature of where we are and how we define success.
 We gotta talk about the **Business Abstract** stuff.